 What is chronic bronchitis?

 Bronchitis is inflammation of the breathing tubes.
 These are the airways called bronchi.
 This inflammation causes too much mucus production and other changes.
 There are different types of bronchitis.
-But the most common are acute and chronic.
+But the most common are acute (short-term) and chronic (long-term).

 Chronic bronchitis is long-term inflammation of the bronchi.
 It's common among smokers.
 People with chronic bronchitis tend to get lung infections more easily.
-They also have episodes of acute bronchitis, when symptoms are worse due to a respiratory infection, such as a cold.
+They also may have episodes of acute bronchitis, when symptoms are worse due to a respiratory infection, such as a cold.

 To be classified as chronic bronchitis:

-You must have a cough and mucus most days for at least 3 months a year, for 2 years in a row.
+You must have a cough and mucus that lasts at least 3 months and happens multiple times over the course of at least 2 years.